 The purpose of the bank reconciliation is to identify the differences between the bank statement balance and the financial ledger (in ESP Financials).

-A daily reconciliation process is undertaken by the bank reconciliation processing team, in Financial Operations in F&BS.
+A daily reconciliation process is undertaken by the processing team, in Financial Shared Services.

 Key control/response times to queries

 The bank reconciliation process is a key control in managing the University's monetary assets.
 Any questions/queries from the bank reconciliation team to the respective finance business units, across the ANU Campus must be dealt with promptly (preferably same day), but within 2 working days.